 The Bank Contact is not granted an RDS Secure Website Login ID.

-The Bank Contact is assigned during the RDS Program application process by the Account Manager, Authorized Representative, or Designee with Complete Electronic Funds Transfer (EFT) Information privileges.
+The Bank Contact is assigned during the RDS Program application process by the Account Manager, Authorized Representative, or Designee with Manage Banking Information privileges.

 The Bank Contact's information may be updated throughout the plan year.
 This information must be completed for each new application and plan year.